Jad Hamdan

 • Graph expansions of deep neural networks and their universal scaling limits, Recent developments beyond classical regimes in statistical learning, CIMI Toulouse (11/2024)

-• A fixed-point approach to non-commutative central limit theorems, Berkeley Probabilistic Operator Algebras Seminar (online) (04/2024)
+• A fixed-point approach to non-commutative central limit theorems, Probabilistic Operator Algebras Seminar, UC Berkeley (online) (04/2024)